Hugobros3/chunkstories/README.md

 # Code of Conduct

 We haven't yet adopted a CoC as to us it would come off more as a political statement than anything else at this point, given the small size of this project.
-In general we'd like to not shoot ourselves in the foot by limiting our audience through insufferable polarized politics, and ideally everyone would put their differences aside within this community.
+In general we'd like to keep this space safe from extremely polarized political flamewars, and ideally everyone would put their differences aside within this project.
 So don't be a jerk, exercise some empathy, verbal restraint and try to understand where others are coming from.
-Polite arguments are fine, but keep it about the points -- not about the people.